-A break in the case came in April, when a construction contractor, surnamed Du, was arrested as part of a nationwide crackdown on organized crime.
+A break in the case came in April, when a construction contractor, Du Shaoping, was arrested as part of a nationwide crackdown on organized crime.
 While in custody, Du confessed to Deng’s murder, according to the official police statement.

 Police say they are currently waiting on the results of a DNA analysis before confirming the identity of the uncovered body.
 Sixth Tone’s repeated attempts to contact Xinhuang's Public Security Bureau for comment went unanswered by time of publication.

 According to a report in Red Star News, Deng’s family had long suspected Du was involved in the then-53-year-old’s disappearance.
 Although they filed a missing persons report shortly after Deng failed to come home from work, the case went unsolved for over a decade.